LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/05-Architecture Principles/NuGet Packages/core_packages.md

----
-id: core_packages
-title: Hackney Core NuGet Package
+# Hackney Core NuGet Package
----

 ### What is a Core NuGet Package?